 - Child vomiting bile (dark-green in color, not just light-green mucus)

 - Agonizing pain that may be constant, but may also come and go

 - Pale and sweaty skin

 - Child is overall worsening rather than staying the same or improving

 The first thing to remember is DON’T PANIC.
-Vomiting is usually not dangerous and only rarely results in significant dehydration.
+It is usually not dangerous with a child vomiting at night, and this rarely results in significant dehydration.
 Keep in mind it usually takes at least 12 hours of severe vomiting to make a child significantly dehydrated.
 These guidelines should help you get your child through the vomiting stage of his illness: